zhengliyuan1987/zlynote/README.md

 export PLATFORM_REPO_PATHS=/opt/xilinx/platforms
 ```

+Setting the `PLATFORM_REPO_PATHS` to installation folder of platform files can enable makefiles in this library to use the `DEVICE` variable as a pattern.
+Otherwise, full path to .xpfm file needs to be provided through the `DEVICE` variable.

 ## Design Flows

 The common tool and library pre-requisites that apply across all design flows are documented in the requirements section above.